carterwayneskhizeine/AnonymousMessageBoard/README.md

 *   **Embedded Video Content**: Automatically embeds YouTube links pasted into messages as responsive video players.
 *   **File Upload Support**: Upload and display files in messages (one file per message, max 50MB).
 Images show previews, videos (e.g., MP4) are playable, and other files show download links.
 *   **Pagination with Google-Style Navigation**: Messages are displayed with Google search results-style pagination (e.g., < 1 2 3 4 5 ...
 100 >).
 Each page shows 5 messages with previous/next buttons and direct page navigation.
-*   **Comment System with Infinite Reply Support**: Add comments to any page with unlimited nesting depth, featuring upvoting/downvoting, editing, and deletion capabilities.
 *   **Database Performance Optimization**: Built-in indexes for faster queries, better scalability for research and learning.
 *   **Responsive Design**: The application is designed to be accessible and usable across various devices, with mobile-friendly buttons.
 *   **Dockerized Deployment**: Easy setup and deployment using Docker and Docker Compose.
 *   **AI-Powered Comment Responses**: Users can mention `@goldierill` in comments to receive AI-generated replies based on the message context.
+*   **Like System (Comments & Messages)**: Express your appreciation by liking comments and main messages.
+The 'like' button dynamically changes color when active.
+*   **Comment System with Infinite Reply Support**: Add comments to any page with unlimited nesting depth, featuring liking, editing, and deletion capabilities.
-*   **Trending Feed**: A "Trending" feed that uses a Reddit-style algorithm to sort messages based on comment activity and time-decay, allowing users to discover the most popular and engaging content dynamically.
+*   **Trending Feed**: A "Trending" feed that uses a Reddit-style algorithm to sort messages based on the **total likes on comments** and time-decay, allowing users to discover the most popular and engaging content dynamically.
+*   **Liked Messages Feed**: Logged-in users can easily access a dedicated "Liked" feed, showcasing all messages they have personally liked.

 ## Tech Stack